TomasMikula/libretto/README.md

    (In terms of category theory, higher-order functions require closedness of the category.)
    By the principle of least power, we should avoid higher-order functions, and thus callbacks, when possible.

+### How does Libretto compare to lchannels?

+[lchannels](https://alcestes.github.io/lchannels/) is another Scala library with support for session types.
+Its encoding of session types is based on continuation-passing style classes and ordinary Scala functions.
+As a result, it is more lightweight in terms of the required machinery, but linearity is only checked at runtime. lchannel's heavy reliance on Scala functions preclude it from having Libretto's level of concurrency and analyzability, but those are not among stated goals of the project.

 ## Copyright and License

 Copyright 2020–2022 Tomas Mikula